Recovery centers in Georgia provide treatment to children, adolescents, and adults with a dual diagnosis.

 Empowerment Resource Center provides an outpatient alcohol and drug abuse treatment program to adults with co-occurring mental health disorders.

-They offer individualized and holistic treatment services.
+They offer individualized and holistic treatment services for mental health and addiction treatment in Atlanta, GA.

 This recovery center is backed by: